Skip to content

 Rule 1: Don't Overcrowd the Pan

 A standard 18×13-inch half-sheet pan feeds a family of 4 comfortably.
 If your recipe is bigger, use two pans on separate oven racks and rotate halfway through.
-According to the USDA, Americans waste 30–40% of the food supply — overcrowding a pan leads to unevenly cooked food you're more likely to toss.
+According to the USDA, Americans waste 30–40% of the food supply — overcrowding a pan leads to unevenly cooked food you're more likely to discard.

 Before sliding the pan in, coat vegetables and protein with a thin, even layer of oil.
 An olive oil sprayer delivers a fine mist that covers the entire pan surface using up to 80% less oil than pouring from a bottle — preventing sticking and cutting unnecessary calories without sacrificing crispness.